carloscuesta/carloscuesta.me/src/posts/building-server-driven-uis.md

 Server-Driven UIs allow you to **push immediate bug fixes** and updates **without** having to **release** an **update** to the clients.

-This is especially useful in environments like as native mobile apps, where updates typically require going through a review process and waiting for users to install the new update.
+This is especially useful in environments like mobile apps, where updates typically require going through a review process and waiting for users to install the new update.

-Changes made on the server will be reflected instantly on the client side.

 #### Reduce client-side complexity

 By **shifting** the **UI logic** to the **server**, Server-Driven UIs make the **client** ligther and **simpler**.
 The client only needs to focus on rendering the components provided by the server.

-This helps clients to be more maintainable as they no longer need to manage UI or layout logic.

 #### Dynamic user-interfaces